 There has been much worth letting go of in recent years, yet I still feel an atmospheric pull to try and tie the air back together, to weave something grounding where I am.
-Consumed by various disappointments, distractions, and environmental consequences, through much of my work, I’m reacting to the weight of distance and mourn my lost sense of home.
-Through this work, I am attempting to hold space for desired reconnections, renewed sense of hope, or maybe even some bluer skies.
+Consumed by various distractions, disappointments, and environmental consequences, through much of my work, I’m reacting to the weight of distance and a lost sense of home.
+With each crafted connection, I attempt to hold space for desired reconnections, renewed sense of hope, or maybe even some bluer skies.

-In reaction to changes in how we navigate the boundaries between our communal and domestic spaces, my work considers our physical, personal, and political boundaries.
-Precariously occupied constructions create collisions of materiality: putting viewers at odds with the familiar, challenging them to confront distance and restraint, and the claims they stake.
+In reaction to changes in how we navigate the boundaries between our communal and domestic spaces, my work also considers our physical, personal, and political boundaries.
+Collisions of textures and materiality, put viewers at odds with the familiar, inviting them to confront distance, restraint, and the claims they stake with each other.